-Students must complete assignments that are certified by faculty as demonstrating core competencies that faculty have identified as central to learning.
+In addition to the embedded core competency route (see below) students may complete assignments that are certified by faculty as demonstrating core competencies that faculty have identified as central to learning.
 Students will be completing assignments in general education, elective courses, and courses in all programs of study that will give them practice with these competencies in the context of different subjects.